Modular families of elliptic long-range spin chains from freezing: Scalar case

 The (quantum, elliptic) Ruijsenaars system, see \cite{ruijsenaarsEllipticIntegrableSystems2004} for an overview, describes $N$ interacting particles moving on a circle with coordinates $x_j$.
-We will simply denote the space of states, which consists of suitable functions of $\vect{x} = (x_1,\dots,x_N)$, by $\mathrm{Fun}(\vect{x})$. \footnote{\ We will be interested in formal and algebraic structures rather than (functional) analysis.
+We will simply denote by $\mathrm{Fun}(\vect{x})$ the space of suitable functions of $\vect{x} = (x_1,\dots,x_N)$. \footnote{\ We will be interested in formal and algebraic structures rather than (functional) analysis.
 For simplicity, we take $\mathrm{Fun}(\vect{x})$ to consist of meromorphic functions on which the action of finite products of $\Gamma_i$ is well defined.
 One may wish to impose appropriate quasiperiodicity properties, cf.~equation (26) of \cite{hasegawaLoperatorBelavin1994}.} Fix an arbitrary elliptic parameter~$\tau$ with \mbox{$\mathrm{Im}\,\tau>0$}.
-We take the (odd) Jacobi theta function to be defined as
+We take the (odd) Jacobi theta function to be